Physiotherapy at Fitzpatrick Referrals

 Physiotherapy service

-We are unique at Fitzpatrick Referrals as we have a vast team of category ‘A’ ACPAT registered chartered physiotherapists and a team of hydrotherapists in our rehabilitation service enabling all our in-patients and out-patients to have physiotherapy and/or hydrotherapy treatments six days of the week (except Sundays).
+We are unique at Fitzpatrick Referrals as we have a vast team of category A ACPAT registered chartered physiotherapists and a team of hydrotherapists in our rehabilitation service enabling all inpatients and outpatients to have physiotherapy and/or hydrotherapy treatments six days of the week (except Sundays).
 We are also able to offer outpatient appointments in conjunction with hydrotherapy and/or acupuncture sessions.

-At Fitzpatrick Referrals all of the members of the multidisciplinary team; orthopaedic clinicians, neurology cliniciansinterns, patient care team, chartered physiotherapists and hydrotherapists work collegiately to achieve optimum recovery for all our patients.
+At Fitzpatrick Referrals, all of the members of the multidisciplinary team, including orthopaedic cliniciansneurology cliniciansinternspatient care teamchartered physiotherapists and hydrotherapists, work collaboratively to achieve optimum recovery for all our patients.
 Physiotherapy treatment is an adjunct to veterinary treatment, not a substitute.

 What are the benefits of physiotherapy?